Britney & Kevin: Chaotic (album)

-Britney & Kevin: Chaotic is the second extended play (EP) by American singer Britney Spears.
-It was released on September 21, 2005, by Jive Records, to accompany the DVD release for Spears' UPN reality television series Britney and Kevin: Chaotic (2005).
-The EP featured three songs-"Chaotic", "Someday (I Will Understand)" and "Mona Lisa".
+Britney & Kevin: Chaotic is the eighth video album and second extended play (EP) by American singer Britney Spears.
+It was released on September 27, 2005, by Jive Records.
+The album serves as the home video release of Spears' UPN reality television series Britney and Kevin: Chaotic (2005), alongside two music videos and the CD featuring three previously unreleased tracks.

+Britney & Kevin: Chaotic was not a commercial success, solely charting in Japan, at number 40.
+It produced one single, "Someday (I Will Understand)", which reached the top 10 in several European countries.

-Background and development
+Background and recording

+In April 2004, MTV News reported that Britney Spears was planning a reality television series documenting her backstage life during the European leg of her fifth concert tour, The Onyx Hotel Tour, in support of her fourth studio album In the Zone (2003).
+Pitched as OnTourage, footage from the six-week leg was to be compiled into a six-episode series, with each episode selling for an estimated $1 million, "much more than most reality programs".
+Spears was to narrate and shoot footage of her with her dancers and crew.
+The series was planned to be completed by summer.
+However, Spears injured her knee while filming the music video for her single "Outrageous" in June, which forced her to cancel the remainder of The Onyx Hotel Tour.

 In July 2004, Spears announced her engagement to American dancer Kevin Federline, whom she had met three months before.
 The romance received intense attention from the media, since Federline had recently broken up with actress Shar Jackson, who was still pregnant with their second child at the time.
-The initial stages of their relationship were chronicled in Spears's first reality show Britney and Kevin: Chaotic, which aired on UPN in the spring of 2005.
-They held a wedding ceremony on September 18, 2004, but were not legally married until three weeks later on October 6 due to a delay finalizing the couple's prenuptial agreement.
+Spears and Federline held a wedding ceremony on September 18, 2004, but were not legally married until three weeks later on October 6 due to a delay finalizing the couple's prenuptial agreement.
 In October, Spears announced she would be taking a career break to start a family.